isovector/draconian-results/pho.md

 #### People who are fully vaccinated

-Province-wide indoor and outdoor gathering capacity limits remain in place, with 3 additional requirements:
+Province-wide indoor and outdoor gathering capacity limits and mask orders remain in place, with 3 additional requirements:

 -   All people must be fully vaccinated and show [proof of vaccination] to